Wasim Thajudeen: Investigations

 The police have claimed that the initial investigation into Thajudeen's death was shelved due to political pressure.
 The CID has claimed that there had been attempts to hide evidence during the initial police investigation - the police deliberately failed to obtain CCTV footage, phone records and testimony from neighbours, security guards at Shalika grounds and fire fighters who attended the incident.
 The police also failed to investigate the fact that Thajudeen's body was found on the passenger side of his car.
 The post mortem found carbon monoxide inside Thajudeen's lungs but the GA found no evidence of carbon monoxide.
 Thajudeen's wallet was found, without any signs of being burnt, in Kirulapone a few days after his death.
 The Daily Mirror newspaper claims to have found an eyewitness to the incident who saw two Land Rover Defenders at the scene.
 According to government minister Rajitha Senaratne Thajudeen has been killed by three members of the Presidential Security Division (PSD).

 Former Senior DIG Anura Senanayake and former Narahenpita Crimes OIC Sumith Perera were remanded for their alleged involvement and the CID began investigating the phone calls of Damian Fernando who was the Nrahenpita OIC during the time of the crime.
 The investigations revealed that Damian Fernando received several calls from the Presidential Secretariat right after the crime.
 The PSD officers who served under former President Mahinda Rajapaksa are currently under investigation, for telephoning the former Narahenpita OIC.

 In September 2016 Senior State Counsel Dilan Ratnayake informed Court that investigations revealed that Carlton House of the Rajapaksa family in Hambantota had been included in the internal phone network connection of the Presidential Secretariat.
 It was also revealed that the former chief JMO Ananda Samarasekara had dispatched body parts of Wasim Thajudeen from the refrigerator a few days prior to his retirement and they are being investigated under the Public Property Act as the body parts had been taken into the former JMO's custody as case productions and, therefore belong to the state.

 In 2025, the new NPP government who came in to power in 2024 re opened the murder case after new witnesses came forward with new CCTV footage.
-The new details revealed that some of the Rajapaksha family members are involved in the case and the family’s closest gang member "Kajja" was involved in the seen of the murder.
+The new details revealed that some of the Rajapaksha family members are involved in the case and the family’s closest gang member "Kajja" was involved in the scene of the murder.